 Slug vs ID

-In the legacy API, entries had a slug property.
-In Astro 5+, use id:
+In the legacy API, entries often relied on slug.
+In modern build collections, use id:

 // Before